wp-plugins/clickbank-ads-clickbank-widget/readme.txt

 * Commissions of up to 75% - much higher than other affiliate networks.
 * <a target=_blank href=https://accounts.clickbank.com/public/#/signup/form/key/cid/tnsignup>Join to ClickBank and earn money</a>!

-= Why ClickBank + "ClickBank Ads Plugin"? =
+= Why ClickBank + "ClickBank Affiliate Ads Plugin"? =
 * The most powerful alternative to AdSense on the web, get paid massive affiliate commissions per sale instead of tiny amounts per click
-* "ClickBank Ads" plugin creates graphic ads to display ClickBank keyword-sensitive affiliate ads on your website or blog
+* "ClickBank Affiliate Ads" plugin creates graphic ads to display ClickBank keyword-sensitive affiliate ads on your website or blog
 * We have collected a unique database of ebooks with covers from ClickBank marketplace
 * Tens of thousands of ClickBank ebook titles with covers only with our plugin
 * Graphic advertising is more effective than text advertising and much more attractive than blocks of text.